There are a number of ways we can reduce waste - be it at work, school or in your household.

 The Council provides a number of waste services for the District's residents, businesses, schools and visitors:

-Christchurch residents can once again take their soft plastic packaging back to participating supermarkets and stores across Christchurch.
+Waimakariri residents can take their soft plastic packaging back to participating supermarkets and stores in Rangiora and Ravenswood.

 The soft plastic take-back scheme that was based in supermarkets and The Warehouse was temporarily put on hold for two years.

-Soft plastics are not accepted in the Council's kerbside recycling bins or in the plastic bins at the transfer stations - this is only able to be taken to participating stores.
+Soft plastics are not accepted in the Council's kerbside recycling bins or in the plastic bins at the transfer stations - they can only be taken to participating stores.

-It is timely to begin thinking about how to make purchasing choices that minimise the amount of soft plastic that is purchased and therefore having to stockpile or throw away.
+It's timely to begin thinking about how to make purchasing choices that minimise the amount of soft plastic that is purchased.

 Visit the One Planet website and Future Living Skills for more information about reducing waste and living more sustainably.
 Visit the Soft Plastics website to keep up to date with the recycling scheme.